wp-plugins/member-mailbox/readme.txt

 == Frequently Asked Questions ==

-= Inboxes for everyone =

 == Screenshots ==

 1. Give users a great communication tool with the options to view, reply or remove messages at will.
 2. The other user receives an email notifying them of a new message!
 3. Sending a new message is as simple as adding the person(s) username, writing your message and clicking Send!
-4. Or they can switch off email notifications via their notification page (if they prefer).
+4. Or they can switch off email notifications via their notification.

 == Changelog ==